tarant1no322/Study/README.md

 # Study
-This repository have my stuy apps
+This repository have my study apps